Torxed/archinstall_gui/README.md

 Then, on boot it will launch `X` with `chromium` in full-screen mode *(thanks to the `xinitrc` from the `INSTALL` folder of this repo)*.

 Now, do `sudo ./build.sh -v` and a finished ISO should pop out under `./out`.

+# Troubleshooting

+In case of installation errors, check the "Install log",<br>
+And post the local copy of `/root/archinstall.log` here on github as an issue.

+> *note*: The `archinstall.log` might be elsewhere if you're running this as a standalone application to install from a already existing Arch Linux installation.